Once uploaded, your creative undergoes a two-step review: a technical check for specification compliance and a content review for ad policy alignment.

 Non-english language creative

 If your creative is rejected for content, you'll receive an email explaining the reason.
-You'll need to revise and reupload the creative for review.
+You'll need to revise the creative for review.
 It'll be subject to the 2-3 review period again.
+To prevent repeated rejections, carefully review the rejection reasons, address all feedback, and align your creative with Roku's requirements.